 “Colby-Sawyer is extremely excited to pursue this enhanced partnership with Dartmouth Health and we look forward to responding collectively to health care needs in our region and beyond as they arise,” Stuebner said.
 “Colby-Sawyer students graduating in the health sciences will have the immediate opportunity to gain meaningful employment upon completion of their program.
 Our emphasis on internships, clinical placements, and capstone projects will ensure that our students have both theoretical and practical experience upon which they can draw as they compete in the workforce.”

 About Colby-Sawyer College

-Photo: Colby-Sawyer College President Susan D. Stuebner (left) and Dartmouth-Hitchcock CEO and President Joanne M. Conroy stand for a photo at Dartmouth-Hitchcock Medical Center in Lebanon, N.H.
+Photo: Colby-Sawyer College President Susan D. Stuebner (left) and Dartmouth-Health CEO and President Joanne M. Conroy stand for a photo at Dartmouth Hitchcock Medical Center in Lebanon, N.H.